A version of this article appeared in the Summer 2018 issue of strategy+business.

 The survey responses make it clear that consumers are looking for emotionally satisfying connections with retailers large and small.
 This in part reflects the stress of shopping today.
 Bombarded by nonstop information from countless sources, and presented with an overwhelming array of options, consumers are constantly challenged in finding what they are looking for, and in getting value from their purchases.
 Retailers that can consistently help them do these things will capture their appreciation, trust, and loyalty.

 In every country, online consumers find less of the guidance they seek through conventional advertising than from other sources.
-In 2017, PwC’s Consumer Intelligence Series survey found that when people were given a list of 25 organizations and asked which they trusted most, marketing and advertising organizations came in dead last.
+In 2017, CIS respondents were given a list of 25 organizations and asked which they trusted most.
+Marketing and advertising organizations came in dead last.
 Social media was typically first; in many cases, particularly in China, consumers paid less attention to celebrity endorsers than to “key opinion leaders.”
 These are people who educate themselves about a given category of goods or services, and then gain a loyal following based on their credibility.
 A company that is marketing in China and not paying attention to the key opinion leaders for its product categories is missing a crucial source of shopper inspiration.

 In our more recent survey, the 2018 GCIS, we also found Chinese consumers, by and large, to be the earliest adopters of digital technology.
 They were more than three times as likely as their U.S. counterparts to use a smartphone for frequent shopping, and more than twice as likely to use a voice-controlled device or smart watch.
 By more than a three-to-one margin, Asian consumers said they were more likely to shop in stores that allowed mobile payments; Western European consumers were almost evenly split between those who said it was important and those who didn’t.